graphile-contrib/postgraphile-plugin-connection-filter/README.md

 > **Warning:** Use of this plugin (particularly with the default options) may make it **astoundingly trivial** for a malicious actor (or a well-intentioned application that generates complex GraphQL queries) to overwhelm your database with expensive queries.
 See the Performance and Security section for details.

+## Breaking change in beta.7

+The v1.0.0-beta.7 release of this plugin uses the pluggable inflector and [smart comments](https://www.graphile.org/postgraphile/smart-comments/) functionality introduced in PostGraphile v4.0.0-beta.8.
+As a result, the PostGraphile peer dependency was bumped to v4.0.0-beta.8 or later.

 ## Breaking change in beta.4

 The `contains` string comparison operator was renamed to `includes` to make room for JSONB operators `contains` and `containedBy`.
 To maintain the old names, you can specify the following in `graphileBuildOptions`: